Mentioned in AutoPIPE Help:

 Yes, an OPIM license is not require or be charged for usage if creating an Stress Isometric using AutoPIPE

-HOWEVER, if OPIM is accessed directly without using AutoPIPE, then YES the user will need a OPIM license and usage charges will be incurred.
+HOWEVER, if OPIM software or cad models are accessed directly without using AutoPIPE, then YES the user will need a OPIM license and usage charges will be incurred.

 Again, use AutoPIPE commands: